STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 So don't worry, guys.

-I will break down more of my personal cases, but I figured I'd give you guys this one.
+I will break down more of my personal cases, but I figured I'd give you guys this one because this one was kind of a funny case.

-Because this affidavit is supported for the limited purpose of establishing probable cause for a criminal complaint.
+Because this affidavit is supported for the limited purpose of establishing probable cause for a criminal complaint, it does not include every fact known to me in connection with this investigation.

-I've only set forth the facts that I believe are necessary to establish probable cause that Juan Carlos Paulino and Jonas Michelle did knowingly conspire to encourage and induce aliens to come to enter and reside in the United States, knowing and a reckless disregard of the fact that doing so to entry a residence is and will be in violation of law and title in violation of Title VIII of the United States Code.
+I've only set forth the facts that I believe are necessary to establish probable cause that Juan Carlos Paulino and Jonas Michelle did knowingly conspire to encourage and induce aliens to come to enter and reside in the United States knowing and a reckless disregard of the fact that doing so to entry and residence is and will be in violation of law and title in violation of Title VIII of the United States Code.

-What is Title Eight, guys?
+What is Title VIII?

-Human smuggling is Title VII.
+Human smuggling is Title VIII.

 All right.

-Also, I want to say as well that um human smuggling, guys.
+Also, I want to say as well that human smuggling, guys, remember, it's not the same as human trafficking.

 Human smuggling is the illegal movement and smuggling of illegal aliens into the United States.

-Now you guys are probably wondering, well, how the fuck does that work?
+Now, you guys are probably wondering, well, how the fuck does that work?

-Okay, human smuggling is a big business.
+Human smuggling is a big business.

 Most of the illegal aliens that reside in the United States today probably came in through some type of illicit organization that facilitated their smuggling into the United States.

-You probably say, Well, why?
+You probably say, well, why?

 How is that possible?